-Driveline Hitting PlyoCare (or “hitting plyos”) balls help athletes evaluate their swing path and give instant feedback on the quality of their contact.
-The slight overload of the balls allows the hitter to be strong through contact with the ball.
+Driveline Hitting PlyoCare balls (or “hitting plyos”) help athletes evaluate their swing path and give instant feedback on the quality of their contact.
+The slight overload of the balls increases the level of difficulty for athletes to produce an efficient ball-bat collision.

 How to Use Hitting PlyoCare Balls?

 Hitting plyos can be integrated directly into daily hitting drill work.
 We recommend starting with tee and front toss, then progressing to firm overhand toss.

 We use both hitting plyos and baseballs for this and many other drills inside the facility.
 With plyos, hitters will generally progress from tee work ➡ underhand front toss ➡ overhand toss.
 The variation of the incoming trajectory, speed, and different ball weights makes for a challenging/adaptive training environment.
 This type of environment accelerates mechanical improvements and reinforces existing positive movement patterns.

 First swing is a mishit, second swing is on plane.